msabc/image-resizer-api/README.md

 <h1 align="center">Image Resizer</h1>

+This project is created for learning purposes only.

 **Image Resizer** is a **.NET 9 Web API** that enables users to upload images and resize them.
 The solution also contains a **ThumbnailProcessor** Azure Function which automatically creates a thumbnail based on each uploaded image while keeping the original aspect ratio.